Hindu iconography: Veena

 The musical instrument Veena is associated with the Hindu goddess Saraswati and the sage Narada.
 Its origin lies in south India as it was used in Carnatic classical music.
 Furthermore its a symbol of arts and learning.

 Conch

-A Hindu pundit (priest) blowing the conch during puja.

 The conch shell is a major Hindu article of prayer, used as a trumpeting announcement of all sorts.
-The God of Preservation, Vishnu, is said to hold a special conch, Panchajanya, that represents life as it has come out of life-giving waters.
+In Vaishnavism, the god of preservation, Vishnu, is said to hold a special conch, Panchajanya, that represents life as it has come out of life-giving waters.
 In the story of Dhruva the divine conch plays a special part.
 The warriors of ancient India would blow conch shells to announce battle, such as is famously represented in the beginning of the war of Kurukshetra in the Mahabharata, a famous Hindu epic.
 The conch shell is also a deep part of Hindu symbolic and religious tradition.
 Today most Hindus use the conch as a part of their religious practices, blowing it during worship at specific points, accompanied by ceremonial bells.
 Shankha also symbolizes the sound that created the universe and stands for knowledge.